solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

     ![config.php file with database connection details](images/2022-11-22-00-09-35.png "config.php file with database connection details")

-    > **Note**: If you followed the suggestions on the lab, then the Azure Database for MySQL administrator credentials should be the following:
+    > **Note**: If you followed the suggestions in the lab, then the Azure Database for MySQL administrator credentials should be the following:
     > - **User name**: `mysqladmin`
     > - **Password**: `demo!pass123`